What is complementary medicine?

 Although I usually know how to start off in the first consultation the picture has to be drawn together, a treatment plan formulated, further remedies chosen and information-gaps identified.
 Therefore after each session I resummarise and then separately reanalyse each case.
 This takes a lot of time but is necessary in order to get good results, particularly from the homeopathic point of view.

 Also known as an aggravation, a healing crisis is a reaction that sometimes happens a few days after treatment.
-It only happens to the minority of cases and is a good sign.
+It only happens to the minority of cases and is usually a good sign.
 It is one way the body seems to mend itself, by having an acute intensification of all that has been wrong, followed by rapid relief into a lasting improved state.
 It is seen particularly in homeopathy but also with nutrition, herbalism, acupuncture, osteopathy and even talking therapies.
-Of course, our society is more used to immediate relief, then maybe long term side effects from the treatment, which is more typical of orthodox medication.
+Of course our society is conditioned to immediate relief, albeit in association with chronicity and/or side-effects.
+This is more typical of orthodox medication.
 The healing crisis represents the opposite, an initial stir-up leading into long term gain.

 It is important to understand that complementary medicine is not a

-complete alternative to conventional medical treatment so it cannot treat
+complete alternative to conventional medical treatment so it cannot help

 everything.
 Imagine running an accident and emergency department on a